20after4/MicroPython_ESP32_psRAM_LoBo/MicroPython_BUILD/components/micropython/docs/gsm.md

 | GND | GND  | Power supply ground |
 | ... | Vcc  | GSM module power supply, usualy 3.4~4.2 V (LiPo battery) |

-*If rts&cts are set, UART hardware flow controll is set, if not, no flow controll is used*.
+*If rts&cts are set, UART hardware flow controll is set, if not, no flow control is used*.

 **GSM modules usualy have IO interface pins working in 2.8 or 1.8 V range.
 When connecting to ESP32 3.3V level shifters must be used**